Ancurio/mkxp/README.md

 ## Prebuilt binaries
 > None yet!

-## Should I use mkxp
-mkxp primarily targets technically versed users that are comfortable with Ruby / RGSS, and ideally know how to compile the project themselves.
-The reason for this is that for most games, due to Win32-API usage, mkxp is simply not a plug-and-play solution, but a building block with which a fully cross-platform version can be created in time.

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in. mkxp-z focuses on Ruby 1.8 and as such the mruby and null bindings are not included.
 The original MRI bindings remain for the time being.
 Please see the original README for more details.